mozilla/data-docs/src/cookbooks/bigquery.md

 - Please read [_Query Optimizations_](bigquery.md#query-optimizations) section that contains advice on how to reduce cost and improve query performance.
 - re:dash BigQuery data sources will have a 10 TB data scanned limit per query.
 Please let us know in `#fx-metrics` on Slack if you run into issues!
 - There are no other partitioning fields in BigQuery versions of parquet datasets (e.g. `sample_id` is no longer a partitioning field and will not necessarily reduce data scanned).
+- There is no native map support in BigQuery.
+Instead, we are using structs with fields [key, value].
+We have provided convenience functions to access these like key-value maps (described [below](bigquery.md#accessing-map-like-fields).)

 ### Projects with BigQuery datasets